 Amateur Radio and Scouting

-Amateur radio relates to the Scouting mission in multiple dimensions from Cubs to Scouting advancement, directly with the Radio Merit Badge and indirectly though meeting requirements for other merit badges.
+Amateur radio relates to the Scouting mission in multiple dimensions from Cubs through Scouting, directly with the Radio Merit Badge, and indirectly through meeting requirements for other merit badges.
 While an amateur radio license is not required to meet these requirements, the obvious extension of radio interest is obtaining a license and getting on the air.
-The official Jamboree on the Air program every October gives Scouts with a license an opportunity to meet other radio operators on the air.
+Every October, the official Jamboree on the Air program gives Scouts with a license an opportunity to meet other radio operators on the air.

 The study of communication modes has been a focus of the Scouting movement since it arrived in the United States in 1910.

 The Signaling Merit Badge was among the first set of merit badges available to Scouts and was first offered in 1911.
-It was discontinued in 1992 since the modes of communication of the early 1900s had been displaced by more modern modes of communication.
+It was discontinued in 1992 since more modern modes of communication had displaced Signaling in the early 1900s.

-The Wireless Merit Badge was developed in 1918 and its evolution is now the Radio Merit Badge.
-The Radio Merit Badge helps Scouts through rank advancement.
+The Wireless Merit Badge was developed in 1918 and evolved into the Radio Merit Badge.
 The Morse Code Interpreter Strip offers additional special recognition.

 Service